ropensci/drake/.github/ISSUE_TEMPLATE/other.md

 ## Description

-Describe the issue clearly and concisely.
+Please explain your thoughts clearly and concisely.
 If applicable, write a minimal example in R code or pseudo-code to show input, usage, and desired output.